bishoph/machine_learning/readme.md

 tensorflow:

  Softmax classification of the Iris dataset with Tensorflow.
- Loading the dataset manually and also encoding the one-hot label for better understanding.
-After training the dataset we generate random test sets and run them to get either probabilities and prediction from Tensorflow.
+ Loading the dataset and also encoding the one-hot label manually for better understanding.
+After the dataset training we generate random test sets and run them to get either probabilities and prediction from the learned data.

 Visuals: